binwiederhier/ntfy/docs/publish.md

 # Publishing

-Publishing messages can be done via PUT or POST.
+Publishing messages can be done via HTTP PUT or POST.
 Topics are created on the fly by subscribing or publishing to them.
-Because there is no sign-up, <b>the topic is essentially a password</b>, so pick something that's not easily guessable.
+Because there is no sign-up, **the topic is essentially a password**, so pick something that's not easily guessable.

 Here's an example showing how to publish a simple message using a POST request:

 === "Command line (curl)"
     ```
     curl -d "Backup successful 😀" ntfy.sh/mytopic